yanicksenn/unity-groups/README.md

 # Unity Groups
-Unity3d groups allowing for the grouping and categorization of GameObjects.
+Unity3d package allowing the grouping and categorization of GameObjects.

 This project is inspired on the [presentation](https://youtu.be/raQ3iHhE_Kk?t=1673) by [Ryan Hipple](https://twitter.com/roboryantron).